 As ironic as it sounds, yes.
 In fact, as seen from the above example, analyzing and tracking repetitive incidents as a ‘problem’ sets up your IT team for minimal disruptions in the future.

-Aparna, our head of product, explains it this way: 'In today's fast-paced IT environments, every issue - no matter where it starts - ends in the IT team’s queue.
+Aparna Chugh, Head of Product at Atomicwork, explains it this way: 'In today's fast-paced IT environments, every issue - no matter where it starts - ends in the IT team’s queue.
 IT teams are swamped with these recurring incidents, and focus on quick resolutions when disruptions occur, ensuring minimal impact on users.
 It’s easy to lose sight of the underlying issue as teams work on unblocking users or restoring services.'

 IT should go beyond just incident resolution and proactively manage 'problems' to identify and resolve the root causes of these incidents.